Staff Scholarship & Leadership - University of Houston

 Q: When does the Staff Council start accepting applications?

-A: Staff Council starts to accept scholarship applications from the 1st of February to the 15th of March each year.
+A: Staff Council starts to accept scholarship applications from the 1st of March to the 31st of March.
 Any application deadline extensions will be published on the Staff Council website.

 Q: Where is the link for the scholarship application form?